AliHaider0343/Car-Rental-Chatbot-Using-LLM/OctaLoops-Technologies-Assessment/chainlit.md

 - **Linked in:** [www.linkedin.com/in/ali-haider-53820826b](www.linkedin.com/in/ali-haider-53820826b) 📚
 - **GitHub:**   [https://github.com/AliHaider0343](https://github.com/AliHaider0343)

-We can't wait to see what you create with Chainlit!
-Happy coding! 💻😊

-I'm a passionate developer, and I successfully accomplished the CarRental ChatBot project assigned to me by OctaLoops Technologies.
+I'm a passionate developer, and I successfully accomplished the CarRental ChatBot project.
 I used Chainlit, OpenAI's Large Language Models, and Langchain to create this innovative chatbot for car rentals.